Nikolay Ivanovich Ashinov: Russian period

 In the spring of 1884, Nikolay began to collect volunteers from the Poltava Governorate to be resettled to the Sukhumi district.
 There, Ashinov had obtained a territory where he intended to set up the village of "Nikolaevskaya".
-However, more than half of the settlers immediately left the colony and returned back.
+However, more than half of the settlers immediately left the colony and returned.
 In this activity, though, Ashinov had kept personally the money allocated by the local administration for the project.

 In December 1884, after an investigation, a criminal case for embezzling was opened against him: Ashinov having fled to Moscow, he presented himself as the victim.
-He got the support from Mikhail Katkov and by Aleksey Suvorin, an influencing journalist from St. Petersburg.
+He got the support from Mikhail Katkov and by Aleksey Suvorin, an influential journalist from St. Petersburg.

 Activities in Africa

 In 1885, Ashinov reached the northern port of Massawa, then in Italian Eritrea, located on the coast of the Red Sea.
 He presented himself as an Ataman whose goal was to travel to the province of Tigray, part of the Ethiopian Empire.

 Once in the area, Nikolay set out a plan to promote a rapprochement of the Christian country with the Russian Empire.
 Part of his political engagements led him to approach the Emperor of Ethiopia Yohannes IV (ንጉሠ-ነግስት ዮሐንስ አራተኛ), posing as a representative of the Tsarist authorities.

 After returning to Russia, his travel story circulated by Russian newspapers and embellished by journalists gave him an unexpected popularity.
 Ashinov activated his supports to get an audience with Alexander III, but it did not happen.
 To this purpose, he had brought gifts to the tsar, allegedly from the Abyssinian Negus, among which was a live ostrich.
 These presents were handed over to the commander of the Imperial Apartment, General Richter; the ostrich was placed in a poultry house in Gatchina park.

 Ashinov tried to get government support (i.e. money and weapons) to occupy a territory in Abyssinia.
 He first unsuccessfully acted through Ivan Shestakov, the Minister of the Russian Navy.
 His second move was to reach Konstantin Pobedonostsev, then Chief Prosecutor of the Holy Synod, who was championing the founding of an Orthodox mission in Abyssinia.
 Lastly, Nikolay secured the patronage of Nikolay Baranov, the governor of Nizhny Novgorod who enjoyed the trust of Alexander III.
 Eventually, the emperor agreed to a preliminary exploration in the area of the Horn of Africa.